haskell/core-libraries-committee/README.md

 * Andrew Lelechenko @Bodigrim (chair, term ending January 2025)
 * Tom Ellis @tomjaguarpaw (term ending February 2025)

 The committee makes decisions by simple majority voting.
+CLC members are also allowed to submit their own [proposals][proposals] and vote on them.

 ## Contacts